 Before we begin to scratch the surface of that question, what is resilience?

-Here is one definition that I was introduced to this week during my George Mason Leadership Coaching Program:
+Here is one definition that I was introduced to during my George Mason Leadership Coaching Program:

 “Enhancing the capacity for successful adaptation in the face of stress, challenge, and adversity” – GMU Leadership Coaching Faculty

 There is quite a bit to unpack there.
 Specifically, I would like to call out a specific choice of wording that makes this an extremely powerful concept – Enhancing.

 Enhancing speaks to the fact that we all have the ability to be resilient – to bounce back from the difficult times in our life – not just bouncing back to where we are at the start though.
 Resilience is all about bouncing back stronger.